Vaccination Programs Policy

 Step 6: Next, click the "begin" button to open the "UCR Influenza Vaccine Reporting is due" questionnaire.

 Step 7: If you are up to date, select “Already Received Vaccine”.
 You will enter the date you received your most recent Influenza (Flu) vaccine.
-Click "submit" Please don’t enter vaccines that were received prior to September 1, 2024.
+Click "submit" Do not enter vaccines that were received prior to September 1, 2025.

 Step 8: That will complete your questionnaire and a timestamped copy of your submitted questionnaire will appear under “Message Center” for your records.

-Step 1: Visit the employee medical record portal: Enterprise Health site.
+Step 1: Visit the employee medical record portal: Enterprise Health (link opens in a new tab) site.

 Step 2: Click the “UC Riverside Employee Sign In” button to login using your UCR NET ID and password.